 As for keeping Darcy Jensen happy—from what he'd heard, that was a task even a SEAL couldn't pull off.

-The Marcelli Family - Book 4
+The Marcelli Family, Book No. 4

 It takes one strong-hearted woman to make a rebel say “I do,” and for handsome, headstrong former Navy SEAL Joe Marcelli, that woman may just be the commander in chief’s daughter!
 After a terrifying kidnapping attempt, Darcy Jensen has been placed in hiding at the Marcelli Winery, the family business that Joe defiantly rejected to carve his own path.
 Now working undercover, Joe begrudgingly does his duty “babysitting” the first daughter.
 But getting closer to this fearful, fiery beauty soon proves to be the greatest pleasure he’s ever known.
 Can Joe protect Darcy from danger, when he’s falling dangerously in love?